rhubinak/ProjectEuler/README.md

 # ProjectEuler
-My solution of Project Euler problems
+My solution of the Project Euler problems